RAF Calshot

 The north side with 72 the slipway running to the left.

-On 1 April 1961, the RAF base finally closed, the marine craft work being transferred to RAF Mount Batten.
+On 1 April 1961, the RAF station finally closed.
+The marine craft unit was transferred to RAF Mount Batten.

 RAF Calshot